Loan Modification Process: A Step-by-Step Guide

 Dealing with financial trouble is tough, but you’re not alone.
 Loan modification offers a real path toward stability if you’re struggling with payments.
 Whether you pursue a loan modification or decide to sell your home for cash, staying informed and proactive is key.

 Don’t wait.
-Start by reviewing your finances and talking to your lender or connect with a trusted home buyer.
+Start by reviewing your finances and talking to your lender, or connect with a trusted home buyer.
 With patience and preparation, loan modification could be your solution.